GDPR: Protect Personally Identifiable Information

 Database and Data WareHouse Fields With Personal Data

-The following schema tables and fields are subject to obfuscation.
+For readers looking for specific low-level details, the following schema tables and fields are subject to obfuscation.
 In other words, these attributes can be protected by replacing the original data with an encoded serialized number.

 Disclaimer: CA is not responsible for protected data that you anonymize and later decide you want to retrieve.